shah-in-boots/cv/index.md

 Mrdutt, M, __Shah, AS__, Sanders, Mallett, L, Perger, LP.
 “Long-Term Outcomes of Newborns with Necrotizing Enterocolitis: a retrospective matched cohort study”.
 Canadian Association of Pediatric Surgery Edition of the Journal of Pediatric Surgery, May 2017 [accepted]

 __Shah, AS__, Alvaro, A, Whitsel, E, Vaccarino, V, Shah, AJ.
-“Heart Rate Variability and Psychosocial States: an Atherosclerosis Risk In Communities study”.
-Atherosclerosis Risk In Communities Publications Committee, October 2017. [proposal accepted]
+“Heart Rate Variability and Psychosocial States: the Atherosclerosis Risk In Communities study”. [pending]

 __Shah, AS__, Clements, SD, Dudgeon, M. "Nocardioma: neuroendocrine hyperplasia as a response to pulmonary nocardiosis".
 Annals of Internal Medicine. [pending]

-__Shah, AS__, Klein, R, Akbashev, M. "Cardiovascular Ultrasonography in Resident Learning and Clinical Decision Making".
-Institutional Review Board, Emory University, Atlanta, Georgia, March, 2018. [pending]
+__Shah, AS__, Klein, R, Akbashev, M. "Cardiovascular Ultrasonography in Resident Learning and Clinical Decision Making" [pending]

 Park, J, __Shah, AS__, Mehta, PK, Shah, AJ, Quyyumi, AA, Vaccarino, V, Marvar, P. "Brain-Heart Interactions in Stress and Anxiety Related Disorders: Implications for Increased Cardiovascular Disease Risk".
 Hypertension. [pending]